Skip to the content.

 The SEE-Insight Research Team is lead by Dr. Dirk Colbry in the Department of Computational Mathematics, Science and Engineering at Michigan State University.

-We hold a weekly group meeting on Thursdays 3:00-4:00pm ET (starting Spring 2024) which are open to the public.
+We hold a weekly group meeting on Tuesdays 9:10-10:00am ET (Spring 2026) which are open to the public.
 Please email Dr. Colbry colbrydi@msu.edu if you would like to join us and he can send you the room locaiton, zoom coordinates and/or add you to our group email list.

 Problem Description